Surgical menopause is the removal of the ovaries, which puts you immediately into menopause.

 - Ovarian cancer or a family history of ovarian or breast cancer

-- Endometriosis or other pelvic pain
+- Endometriosis or other causes of pelvic pain

 - An infection of the ovary or the area around it, such as pelvic inflammatory disease (PID) or a tubo-ovarian abscess (TOA)